 Here is the “frontmost” of the aforementioned cubs, produced as an open edition in two colorways.
 Introduced in 1983, the first colorway was called Tan Bear.
 He is 4.75″ high.

 The black colorway was added five years later, in 1988, as part of a short-lived series of black sculptures called the “Midnight Collection”.
 At that time he was given the separate name of Black Bear ‘Brendon’ and priced at $275.
-Both colorways currently appear on the existing Cybis site for $395, although the “Brendon” was dropped and the black version is now simply called Black Bear.
+Both colorways appeared on the 2008 Cybis site for $395, although the name Brendon had been dropped and the black version called simply Black Bear.

 The open-edition Bear Cub Sitting is the middle one, positionwise, from the Mother Bear group.
 Issue year is unknown and the height is 6”.
-There were/are apparantly three versions, because the current Cybis site (under “Animals”) shows it as Tan Cub Sitting (for $495) followed by a non-illustrated White Bisque Cub Sitting for $100 less.
+The 2008 Cybis website showed it as Tan Cub Sitting (for $495) followed by a non-illustrated White Bisque Cub Sitting for $100 less.

-Directly below the Bear Cub with Holly listing is another one without any photo but described as Golfer Bear with Holly, White Bisque.
-This piece is cited as being 6” high which is the same as the Bear Cub Sitting, so it’s possible that it is the same sculpture but with the bear holding a golf club inside his forelegs, much like the “golf bunnies” seen in the Bonanza of Bunnies post.
-Price is given as $575 which probably reflects the addition of the club.
+Directly below the Bear Cub with Holly listing was another bear without any photo but described as Golfer Bear with Holly, White Bisque.
+This piece was cited as being 6” high which is the same as the Bear Cub Sitting, so it’s possible that it is the same sculpture but with the bear holding a golf club inside his forelegs, much like the “golf bunnies” seen in the Bonanza of Bunnies post.
+Price was given as $575 which probably reflects the addition of the club.
 It’s logical to assume that at one time there was also a tan or brown version of this, likely at $675.

 Cybis does not seem to have produced the third (shortest and rearmost) bear cub as a separate open edition.

 Now we come to Woolie Bear, whose introduction year I hope to discover; was it perchance 1983 and/or is this the third bear cub?
 When first introduced he was called Polar Bear ‘Woolie’ but the name seems to have morphed into the current version.
-He is a bit over 5.5” high and currently sells on the Cybis site for $395.
+He is a bit over 5.5” high and last sold for $395.